Embedding Principle in Depth for the Loss Landscape Analysis of Deep Neural Networks: Acknowledgments

 \section{Acknowledgments}

-This work is sponsored by the National Key R\&D Program of China Grant No. 2019 YFA0709503 (Z. X.), the Shanghai Sailing Program, the Natural Science Foundation of Shanghai Grant No. 20ZR1429000 (Z. X.), the National Natural Science Foundation of China Grant No. 62002221 (Z. X.), the National Natural Science Foundation of China Grant No. 12101401 (T. L.), the National Natural Science Foundation of China Grant No. 12101402 (Y. Z.), Shanghai Municipal of Science and Technology Project Grant No. 20JC1419500 (Y.Z.), Shanghai Municipal of Science and Technology Major Project No. 2021SHZDZX0102, the Lingang Laboratory Grant No.~LG-QS-202202-08, and the HPC of School of Mathematical Sciences and the Student Innovation Center at Shanghai Jiao Tong University.
+This work is sponsored by the National Key R\&D Program of China Grant No. 2022YFA1008200 (T.L., Z.X., Y.Z.,), the National Natural Science Foundation of China Grant No. 92270001 (Z.X), No. 12101402 (Y.Z.), No. 12371511 (Z.X.), No. 12101401 (T.L.), Shanghai Municipal Science and Technology Key Project No. 22JC1401500 (T. L.), Shanghai Municipal of Science and Technology Project Grant No. 20JC1419500 (Y.Z.), the Lingang Laboratory Grant No. LG-QS-202202-08 (Y.Z.), Shanghai Municipal of Science and Technology Major Project No. 2021SHZDZX0102, the HPC of School of Mathematical Sciences and the Student Innovation Center, and the Siyuan-1 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University, Key Laboratory of Marine Intelligent Equipment and System, Ministry of Education, P.R.
+China.